Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Analysis and Results

-Combining all spectra (being a function of a common mass $m_S$) the local $p$-value that a background-only hypothesis is true is shown in Fig.~\ref{fig:p0} as a function of $m_{S}$.
-The maximal local significance for a resonance is 5.1$\sigma$ at $m_S=151.5\,$GeV, where it varies by 1$\sigma$ when shifting the mass by $1$\,GeV.
-Taking into account the look-else-where effect due to the mass scan between 140\,GeV to 155\,GeV, the significance is reduced to 4.8$\sigma$.\footnote{There is also a 2.3$\sigma$ excess (locally) reported by ATLAS in the search for fully hadronic final states originating from $S\rightarrow VV$~\cite{ATLAS:2020fgc}.
-This excess was not included in our fit, since the spectrum was not given in a form usable for our analysis.} We observe that the di-photon final states, in particular in channels with associated $E^{T}_{miss}$, contribute most to the excess.
-Furthermore, while there is a preference for a decay of $S$ to $Z\gamma$ and $b\overline{b}$ the significance for the latter is, with $1.2\sigma$, quite small.
-We remark that the limits on the total cross section in the four-lepton final states (extracted from Refs.~\cite{HIGG-2016-19,CMS:2019chr}) show no hint for $S\to ZZ$.
+In this setup, the signal strengths for each channel can be calculated as a function of two parameters, namely the total di-photon cross-section $\sigma_H \cdot \epsilon$ and the total cross-section to invisible.
+Thus we have two degrees of freedom and a simultaneous fit.
+Then, the maximal local significance for a resonance is 4.3$\sigma$ based on two degrees of freedom at $m_S=151.5\,$GeV, where it varies by 0.6$\sigma$ when shifting the mass by $1$\,GeV.
+Taking into account the look-else-where effect due to the mass scan between 140\,GeV to 155\,GeV, the significance is reduced to 3.9$\sigma$ with a trial factor $5$.
+The trial factor is obtained using the scan range divided by twice of the resolution 1.5\,GeV.\footnote{The spurious signal effect could degrade the significance by at most $\approx0.2$.
+Note that we that there is a 2.3$\sigma$ (local) excess reported by ATLAS in the search for fully hadronic final states~\cite{ATLAS:2020fgc} that can be interpreted as $S\rightarrow VV$ with $VV\to $ hadrons.
+This excess was not included in our fit since the spectrum was not given in a form usable for our analysis.}

-The significance reported here is obtained with a signal strength that varies among different categories and therefore quite independent of the production mechanism of the diphoton resonance.
-It is important to realise that an extraction of the total cross sections from the fiducial ones would be model dependent, especially in the case of $E^{T}_{miss}$ searches.
-Nonetheless, assuming that the signal is generated together with $E^{T}_{miss}$, and that the latter is within the cuts that were applied in the analysis, the total cross sections should not differ from the fiducial ones by more than a factor 2.
-We observe that the signal yields obtained in the different categories are consistent with di-boson signatures, such as $H\rightarrow S S^{*}$.
-In this case, in order to allow for a $E^{T}_{miss}$ of more than 90\,GeV, $m_H>240$\,GeV is required and if $m_H$ were above the TeV scale, the efficiency of the search would be significantly affected (due to overproduced $E^{T}_{miss}$).

-Let us therefore interpret the results in Table~\ref{tab:yields} assuming that $S$ is pair produced by the decays of $H$ with a mass around 270\,GeV (as suggested by the multi lepton anomalies) via $pp\to H\rightarrow S S^{*}$.
-We remark that also the process including $H\rightarrow S h^{(*)}$ is possible in principle, but we will ignore it for now.
-The properties of $S$ can be determined approximately from the relative signal strengths of the considered channels: It should clearly decay to photons, and to a lesser extent to $Z\gamma$, and it should decay into invisible final states in order to produce missing energy.
-Further hints for $S$ decaying into, or it being produced in association with, bottom quarks are less significant statistically, and therefore only optional.